Sehher/ArtSupplies/README.md

 ### Front End
 My HTML and JS files were initially in this repository, however was moved to a new repository (<https://github.com/Sehher/ArtSuppliesHTML.git>)

-### Future Application Improvements
-In the future, I would like to add a relational table so that I could have a separate list which is my list and separate from a general supply list.
-I would also like to improve the update function, so that it isn't necessary to input an ID in order to edit.
-Currently, it is possible to input the same product several times, this is something I would like to prevent.

-Also originally, I wanted to separate the products into categories and would like to implement this sort function in the future.

 ### Wireframes
 These are the initial wireframes and hopefully a guide for the future look of the application.